bluvibytes/zone-of-distrust/README.md

 ## 🏢 About BluVi

 Too many solutions are bandaids—security built for humans at the keyboard, retrofitted for AI.
-We've watched incident after incident unfold like a horror movie, everyone yelling "DON'T OPEN THE DOOR!" while eating popcorn intently, while the actors do just that.
+We've watched incident after incident unfold like a horror movie, everyone yelling "DON'T OPEN THE DOOR!" while shoving your mouth full of popcorn, unable to tear your eyes away from the actors doing just that.

 Most recently example was OpenClaw.
 Did we really see 22K people fork OpenClaw to run on their own machines within 6 weeks?
 That's like watching 22K children with keys to the house and no parental supervision.